-Experimental or Investigational - Treatments, procedures, drugs or medicines, which are experimental or investigational, and includes one or more of the following: 1) the device, drug or medicine cannot lawfully be marketed without approval of the U.S. Food and Drug Administration, and approval for marketing has not been given at the time the device, drug or medicine is furnished, 2) reliable evidence shows that the treatment, procedure, device, drug or medicine is the subject of ongoing Phase I, II, or III clinical trials, or under study to determine its maximum tolerated dose, its toxicity, its safety, its efficacy, or its efficacy compared with the standard means of treatment or diagnosis, or 3) reliable evidence shows that the consensus of opinion among experts regarding the treatment, procedures, device, drug or medicine, is that further studies or clinical trials are necessary to determine its maximum tolerated dose, its toxicity, its safety, its efficacy, or its efficacy as compared with the standard means of treatment or diagnosis.
+Experimental or Investigational - Treatments, procedures, drugs or medicines, which are experimental or investigational, and includes one or more of the following: 1) the device, drug or medicine cannot lawfully be marketed without approval of the U.S. Food and Drug Administration, and approval for marketing has not been given at the time the device, drug or medicine is furnished, 2) reliable evidence shows that the treatment, procedure, device, drug or medicine is the subject of ongoing Phase I, II, or III clinical trials, or under study to determine its maximum tolerated dose, its toxicity, its safety, its efficacy, or its efficacy compared with the standard means of treatment or diagnosis, or 3) reliable evidence shows that the consensus of opinion among experts regarding the treatment, procedures, device, drug or medicine, is that further studies or clinical trials are necessary to determine its maximum tolerated dose, its toxicity, or its efficacy as compared with the standard means of treatment or diagnosis.

-Reliable evidence means only published reports and articles in authoritative medical and scientific literature, the written protocols used by the treating facility, or the protocols of another facility studying substantially the same treatment, procedure, device, drug or medicine, or the written informed consent used by the treating facility or by another facility studying substantially the same treatment, procedure, device, drug or medicine.
+Reliable evidence means only published reports and articles in authoritative medical and scientific literature, the written protocols used by the treating facility, or the protocols of another facility studying substantially the same treatment, procedure, device, drug or medicine, or the written informed consent used by the treating facility or by another facility studying substantially the same treatment, procedure, device, drug substantially the same treatment, procedure, device, drug or medicine, or the written informed consent used by the treating facility or by another facility studying substantially the same treatment, procedure, device, drug or medicine, or the same treatment, procedure, device, drug or medicine.